SeedV/SeedLang/design/overview.md

+# SeedLang Architecture

+## Overview

+SeedLang is a visualizable low-code programming environment that focuses on educational purposes.

-# The overview of the SeedLang architecture
+The design of SeedLang highlights three priorities:

+* Full-stack visualization.
+* Clear and minimalist design.
+* Embeddable and extensible.

+## Architecture

 ![The architecture diagram](overview.png)